abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 // deltaSet.delta$ is a Replaysubject(1), it only returns the last update deltaSet.delta$.subscribe(delta => {
-  delta.all;     // a map with all created entries delta.created; // a map with only the latest addition (item3) delta.updated; // a map with no entries (nothing updated) delta.deleted; // a map with no entries (nothing deleted) });
+  delta.all;     // a map with all created entries delta.added; // a map with only the latest addition (item3) delta.modified; // a map with no entries (nothing updated) delta.deleted; // a map with no entries (nothing deleted) });